tlevine/vlermv/docs/solutions.rst

 * :py:mod:`pathlib`

-You can also do files the old fashioned way; see :py:mod:`os.path`, :py:func:`open`. :py:func:`os.makedirs` and :py:func:`shutil.rmtree` are pretty nice too.
+You can also do files the old fashioned way; see :py:mod:`os.path`, :py:func:`open`, :py:func:`os.makedirs`, and :py:func:`shutil.rmtree`.
 This is all a tiny bit easier in Python 3, largely because the encodings of a string is more obvious.